kavita1403/kavita1403/README.md

--I am a pre-final year Electronics and Communications student at Indian institute Of Information technology, Ranchi.
+- I am a pre-final year Electronics and Communications student at Indian institute Of Information technology, Ranchi.
 I am interested in Web-Development and Programming.

 #### Languages and Tools:
 - Programming - CPP, Python.